sap-tutorials/Tutorials/tutorials/iot-bulk-export/iot-bulk-export.md

 ---
 title: Export Time Series Data
-description: For data analytics or machine learning scenarios, there is a need to extract time series data for a longer duration spanning across multiple months or years.
-You can export time series data and derived data to a file format GZIP, so that the data can be used as is without any need for de-serialization logic.
+description: Export time series data and derived data to a file format GZIP, so that the data can be used as is without any need for de-serialization logic.
 auto_validation: true
 tags: [ tutorial>intermediate,  tutorial>license, topic>internet-of-things, products>sap-edge-services, products>sap-iot-services-for-sap-btp, products>sap-business-technology-platform, products>sap-hana-cloud]
 primary_tag: topic>internet-of-things